-This post originally appeared on The Cut.
+This post originally appeared on The Cut and is reprinted with permission.

-I started dating my boyfriend Ash a week before going into the hospital.
+I started dating my boyfriend a week before going into the hospital.
 My Crohn’s was really flaring up at the time, but I didn’t show it.
 I didn’t want him to know.
 My body basically decided it wasn’t going to work with any kinds of meds anymore.
 The doctor took one look at me and said I needed ileostomy surgery.
 A week later I had to get my mum to message Ash to let him know that I wasn’t ignoring him, and that I was actually in the hospital.
 He came up every day after work or before work.

 It was a day or two before I really looked at my stoma.
 It was really bizarre to see — you look down and there’s a bit of your intestine poking out of your stomach.
 Then there’s a bag attached with poo inside it.
 The nurse actually said, “You can look away if you'd like.”
 It's really weird to see on your own body, and you don’t really have any training on how to deal with it.

 Getting used to changing the bag was pretty bizarre as well because there were all these ostomy products I didn’t even know existed that were suddenly part of my everyday life.
 My hygiene routine has changed too.
 When my bag gets wet in the shower or the bath, I have to change it immediately.
 I have to kind of plan my showers around my bag and ask, “Have I got time to change my bag as well?”
 Five times a day I have to go to the toilet and empty it.
 But that’s nothing compared to how many times I was pooing before, when I had a bowel.
-With Crohn’s it was more like 25 times a day of going to the toilet, which is obviously really painful and not pleasant, and not very fun to explain.
+With Crohn’s, it was more like 25 times a day of going to the toilet, which is obviously really painful, unpleasant, and not very fun to explain.

 There wasn’t a specific time, place, date that I really came out to Ash about it.
 He had been reading my blog beforehand, so that was sort of his in.
 I’ve always been quite open on my blog and on Facebook and whatnot.
 I think everyone that has me as a friend on Facebook knows what’s going on.
 Most of my close friends knew, and I would message people when I was in the hospital because it’s a quite boring place to be.
 But I’ve met new friends since having an ostomy who didn’t know anything about it, such as my housemates.
 I live in a student house with 15 other people and situations came up when I had to let them know about it.
 They were just kind of like, “Whoa!
 What?
 Seriously?”
 I showed them my bag and everything.
 I’m not shy about answering questions.
 If I was, then I’d never be able to talk about anything.